Skip to Content

 Overview

-Scout provides the ability to set up custom web scraping sources to populate your Collections’ tables with documents.
-Before getting started, ensure you’ve created a Collection.
+Scout lets you set up web scraping sources to populate your Collections with documents from the web.
+Before getting started, make sure you’ve created a Collection.

 Types of Web Scrapes